ffarps/ffarps/README.md

 <div align="center">

 # Olá!
-I'm Francisco AR Pereira 💿
+I'm Francisco Pereira 💿

 ### Software Developer | Degree in Informatics Engineering
 #### Debugging one line at a time until I find the damn error